ninabarzh/ipa/content/en/docs/guides/account.md

 * Google: [Security Checkup](https://myaccount.google.com/security-checkup)
 * Apple: Settings → Your Name → Devices

-Remove any devices you don’t recognise—or that are still listed but no longer in your possession.
+Remove any devices you don’t recognise, or that are still listed but no longer in your possession.

 3. Revoke connected apps.
 In account settings, you’ll often find a list of third-party apps or tools with access.
 Remove anything suspicious or unnecessary.

 4. Change your recovery email and phone.
 Check whether their email or number is still listed under “recovery” or “backup” settings.
-Replace it with one only you control—perhaps a new ProtonMail address (see below).
+Replace it with one only you control, perhaps a new ProtonMail address (see below).

 5. Enable 2FA with an app.
 Once they’re out, keep them out.
 Add app-based 2FA and remove any SMS recovery options.